Justugh/Justugh/README.md

 ### Hey 👋

-#### I'm mainly a Java developing, probably working on a Minecraft plugin or Discord bot right now.
+#### I'm mainly a Java developer, probably working on a Minecraft plugin or Discord bot right now.

 - 🔭 I’m currently working on [JustAPI](https://github.com/Justugh/JustAPI)
 - 📫 How to reach me: @Justugh#0001 on Discord